Stephenson's Rocket: Operation

 In 1834, the engine was selected for further (unsuccessful) modifications to test a newly developed rotary steam engine designed by Admiral Thomas Cochrane, The 10th Earl of Dundonald.
 At a cost of nearly £80, Rockets cylinders and driving rods were removed and two of the engines were installed directly on its driving axle with a feedwater pump in between.
 On 22 October, of that year, an operational trial was held with disappointing results; one witness observing, that "the engine could not be made to draw a train of empty carriages".
 Due to inherent flaws and engineering difficulties associated with their design, Lord Dundonald's engines were simply too underpowered for the task.

 In April 1837, Rocket was sold for £300 and began service on the Brampton Railway, a mineral railway in Cumberland that had recently converted to Stephenson gauge.
 In August that year it was used to bring back the results of an election from Midgeholme to Kirkhouse Rocket was used on mineral trains, but was too light and was laid aside in 1840.
 Whilst it was stored several parts were removed, including the copper plate around the firebox and the rear wheels.

 Robert Stephenson wanted to take Rocket to the Great Exhibition in 1851, however James Thompson died before this could be realised.
 Rocket was taken to the Stephensons' yard in Newcastle until 1862 and its subsequent donation to the Patent Office Museum, London.

 Preservation

 In 1862, Rocket was donated to the Patent Office Museum in London (now the Science Museum) by the Thompsons of Milton Hall, near Brampton.

 The locomotive still exists, though it has not been operated since becoming a museum exhibit.
 It was displayed at the Science Museum for 150 years, although in a much modified form from its state at the Rainhill Trials.
 In 2018, it was displayed in Newcastle and then in Manchester at the Science and Industry Museum.
-From 2019, it was displayed at the National Railway Museum, York, and has been exhibited at the Locomotion Museum in Shildon, County Durham, since 2023.
+Since 2019, it has been displayed at the National Railway Museum, York, except from 2023 to September 2025, when it was exhibited at the Locomotion Museum in Shildon, County Durham.